全域屬性（Global attributes）是所有 HTML 元素共同的屬性，可以在所有的元素中使用。但在部分的元素上，屬性可能是沒有效果的。

 Is an enumerated attribute indicating the directionality of the element's text.
 It can have the following values:

 ltr, which means left to right and is to be used for languages that are written from the left to the right (like English);

 rtl, which means right to left and is to be used for languages that are written from the right to the left (like Arabic);

-auto, which lets the user agent decide.
-It uses a basic algorithm as it parses the characters inside the element until it finds a character with a strong directionality, then it applies that directionality to the whole element.
+auto, which let the user agent decides.
+It uses a basic algorithm as it parses the characters inside the element until it finds a character with a strong directionality, then apply that directionality to the whole element.

 true, which indicates that the element may be dragged

 false, which indicates that the element may not be dragged.